English

 Women in Kindred Sympathetic Analysis

 Sarah has endured so much in the hands of the Weylin family.
 “She hides the rage she feels by being submissive to the family despite what they have put her through.
-Her husband dead, three children sold the fourth defective, and her having to thank God for the defect.
-She had reason for more than anger” (pg 76).
-It is annoying that the Weylin family had sold all her children yet she still was subordinate to the family.
-She however endures what she goes through in order to protect Carrie, her deaf and mute daughter.
+Her husband died, three children were sold, and the fourth was defective, and her having to thank God for the defect.
+She had a reason for more than anger” (pg 76).
+It is annoying that the Weylin family sold all her children, yet she was still subordinate to the family.
+She, however, endures what she goes through in order to protect Carrie, her deaf and mute daughter.

-Dana struggles to maintain her freedom despite the pressure to Rufus puts her in to become a slave.
-Carrie is a strong woman as evidence by the stance she takes when other slaves treat Dana Franklin badly.
-Carol, Kevin sister is a remarkable white lady as she is best friends with a black lady.
-This relationship is unique since it was not a common occurrence to have black people interacting with the white.
+Dana struggles to maintain her freedom despite the pressure Rufus puts her in to become a slave.
+Carrie is a strong woman, as evidenced by the stance she takes when other slaves treat Dana Franklin badly.
+Carol, Kevin’s sister, is a remarkable white lady, and she is best friends with a black lady.
+This relationship is unique since it was not a common occurrence to have black people interacting with whites.

 The only challenge is that the women pass as weak characters since they did not stand up to fight for their rights.
 It is easier to dislike them since they remain aloof when their children are exposed to inhumane treatment.
 They seem to have no power over the things that should matter to them most.
 Alice Jackson is an example of weakness as she eliminates her life when Rufus tells her that he has sold Joseph and Hagar.

-In summary, the women are discriminated upon on the basis of their gender.
+In summary, women are discriminated against on the basis of their gender.
 They are sympathetic characters because they do not retaliate regardless of what they are subjected to.
 Octavia Butler reveals that laying a low profile is sometimes necessary in order to protect one’s loved ones.

 SEARCH